Student Vaccine Protocol

 Online Program Students

-Students enrolled in exclusive online graduate programs and who will not be on campus (e.g., no residency requirement, no immersion experience, no fieldwork, no campus-based courses/jobs/services) in the fall 2021 semester, do not need to provide proof of vaccination to remain enrolled in the online program.
+Students enrolled in exclusive online graduate programs and who will not be on campus (e.g., no residency requirement, no immersion experience, no fieldwork, no campus-based courses/jobs/services) in the fall 2022 semester do not need to provide proof of vaccination to remain enrolled in the online program.

-Exemption requests must be received no later than Friday, September 3, 2021 and will be considered as set forth below.
-Please note, however, that the University reserves the right to take any necessary and appropriate steps, including imposing alternative COVID-19 prevention measures (such as requiring the continued wearing of face coverings or masks and participation in routine COVID-19 testing), to ensure the health or safety of themselves or others on campus.
+Exemption requests must be received no later than Aug.
+1, 2022, and will be considered as set forth below.
+Please note, however, that the university reserves the right to take any necessary and appropriate steps, including imposing alternative COVID-19 prevention measures (such as requiring the continued wearing of face coverings or masks and participation in routine COVID-19 testing), to ensure the health or safety of themselves or others on campus

 Please note that philosophical, political, scientific, or sociological objections to immunizations will not justify an exemption from this policy.